Europa Universalis IV: Gameplay

 Players can choose to conquer the world by military might, become a colonial superpower, establish trade dominance, etc. as one of over 500 different nations.
-These nations range alphabetically from Aachen to Zuni.
-The game is a sandbox environment, and while there is no strict rule on winning the game, the game of the player is over when the player's nation is removed, or annexed, from the map, or the date reaches the year 1821.
-Diplomacy is a large aspect of the game, as creating alliances, (or vassal states and tributaries), improving opinions, and preventing defensive coalitions are vital to a player's survival.
-Espionage can also be employed against enemy states in order to claim their territory, or incite rebellion in their provinces, along with other dubious ends.
-Combat can be waged on both land and sea, during which the game attempts to simulate real world factors such as morale, discipline, varying unit types with associated strengths and weaknesses, competency of leaders, terrain and supply lines.
-Trade is also an important part of the game, where the world is divided into many trade nodes and trade flows through each of the nodes and can be collected by merchants.
+The game is a sandbox environment; there is no strict win condition for players.
+A player's game ends when the player's nation is annexed (removed from the map) or when the in-game date reaches 3 January 1821.
+Diplomacy is a large aspect of the game, as creating alliances (or vassal states and tributaries), improving opinions, and preventing defensive coalitions are vital to a player's survival.
+Espionage can also be employed against enemy states to claim their territory or incite rebellion in their provinces, along with other dubious ends.
+Combat can be waged on both land and sea, during which the game attempts to simulate real-world factors such as morale, discipline, varying unit types with associated strengths and weaknesses, competency of leaders, terrain, and supply lines.
+Trade is also an important part of the game, where the world is divided into many trade nodes, and trade flows through each of the nodes and can be collected by merchants.

-Many major religions, such as Catholic, Orthodox, Protestant, Sunni, and Shia are present in the game and can provide distinct bonuses to their practitioners.
+Many major religions, such as Catholicism, Orthodox Christianity, Protestantism, Sunni Islam, and Shia Islam, are present in the game and can provide distinct bonuses to their practitioners.
 Players can employ missionaries to convert their provinces or can engage in policies of universal religious freedom.
-For example, the Catholic faith makes use of the Papacy, which can allow a nation to have control over the Pope or to use their influence for other rewards.
+For example, the Catholic faith makes use of the Papacy, which can allow a nation to have control over the Pope or to use its influence for other rewards.
 Native American and Aboriginal religions are also present in the game, most commonly utilizing a system of selecting a bonus for the lifetime of the present monarch.

 Furthermore, many of the world's institutions, from feudalism to industrialization, are also present in the game.
-Institutions normally begin around a certain year, and begin spreading through provinces.
-The rate of institution spread and where the institution spawns is malleable to player actions.
-The institution coincides with increasing the price of technology, as the lack of an embraced institution increases the cost of corresponding technological levels.
-Once reaching requirements, usually consisting of a ducat cost and a certain amount of institution present in the player's provinces, the player is able to embrace the institution.
-An embracement gives an institution-specific nation bonus, as well as purging any technological maluses that the lack of institution may have incurred.
+Institutions normally appear around a certain year, and begin spreading through provinces.
+The rate of institution spread and where the institution spawns are malleable to player actions.
+Once reaching requirements, usually consisting of a ducat cost and a certain amount of institutions present in the player's provinces, the player can embrace the institution.
+Foregoing embracing an institution for too long increases a nation's technology cost; embracing an institution gives an institution-specific nation bonus, as well as purging any technological maluses that the lack of institution may have incurred.

 Technological advancements are invested in over time, and require the expense of monarch points.
 They provide benefits to the nation as detailed below: